hax4dazy/SDShrekup/README.md

 Clone the repository and open the solution in Visual Studio.
 Build from there.

 ## Included Projects
-* **SDSetup Blazor:** The web application itself, written in C# (and a little bit of JavaScript).
+* **SDShrek Blazor:** The web application itself, written in C# (and a little bit of JavaScript).
-* **SDSetup Backend:** The backend server which the frontend communicates with.
+* **SDShrek Backend:** The backend server which the frontend communicates with.
 Upon request, generates zip bundles based on the client selection.
 Also provides manifest data and download statistics.
-* **SDSetup Backend Control Panel:** Control panel to manage functionality of the backend server(s).
+* **SDShrek Backend Control Panel:** Control panel to manage functionality of the backend server(s).
 Also for managing the Homebrew Guide.
-* **SDSetup Updater:** A tool to autoupdate a number of homebrew packages present on SDSetup through various means.
-Designed specifically for SDSetup packages, not dynamic.
+* **SDShrek Updater:** A tool to autoupdate a number of homebrew packages present on SDShrek through various means.
+Designed specifically for SDShrek packages, not dynamic.
-* **SDSetup Common:** Common utilities and types shared between two or more of the above projects.
+* **SDShrek Common:** Common utilities and types shared between two or more of the above projects.

 ## Todo
 * The frontend needs a lot of optimization.
 For example, converting things to components and setting up databinding on individual components to refresh only what UI needs to be refreshed rather than entire containers.